Ravenbrook/mps/procedure/review.rst

 and fix later in the development process, for example in testing or in use ([Gilb-93]_ p442).
-A bug that is fixed after review typically takes one man-hour, after testing 10 man-hour, and in the field 100 man-hours.
+A bug that is fixed after review typically takes one man-hour, after testing 10 man-hour, and in the field 100 man-hours; and it's much worse for a garbage collector (`.rationale.gc`_).
 A defect that will waste downstream development effort is also major.
 Typical major defects are:

 - In an implementation, potentially failing to behave as specified;